ishmandoo/ishmandoo.github.io/_posts/2020-11-19-vaccine-delays.md

 Obviously scientific integrity is important here.
 Maybe the scientists are intentionally kept separate from other parts of Pfizer and from the FDA to prevent some kind of academic dishonesty.
 I wonder about the relative dangers involved, but I could imagine an explanation like this.

+### Answers that other people have suggested:

+Commenters on Hacker News and Reddit have suggested that the things I want to happen are already happening.
+I've looked into this a little bit, and I'm unsure.
+Both Moderna and Pfizer have been granted the FDA's [Fast Track status](https://www.fda.gov/patients/fast-track-breakthrough-therapy-accelerated-approval-priority-review/fast-track).
+This sounds great.
+It apparently means these companies have the opportunity for closer collaboration with the FDA, at least on clinical trial design.
+Some have suggested that the companies would also already be sharing advance results from their studies, but I haven't found any reference saying that.

+Fast Track also gives them the opportunity to participate in Rolling Review, which allows them to submit sections of their applications as they become ready.
+The references I've found discussing this are mostly [press releases by the companies](https://www.pfizer.com/news/press-release/press-release-detail/pfizer-and-biontech-submit-emergency-use-authorization) or closely based on them.
+They discuss participation in Rolling Review in Europe and elsewhere, but I haven't seen that they are doing this in the US.

 [^hcc]: At least outside of controversial [human challenge trials](https://www.nytimes.com/2020/07/01/health/coronavirus-vaccine-trials.html).